$50 Off Any Repair

 Bathtubs

-Bathtubs and showers share similar plumbing issues like leaky faucets and smelly drains.
+Bathtubs and showers share similar plumbing issues, like leaky faucets and smelly drains.
 So if your tub has these issues, you can fix them the same way you would fix your sink.

 If you’d rather hire a professional to do this, you can ask a handyman to help with basic caulking.
-Plumbers in Denver usually won’t come and do silicone caulking by itself, but they’ll likely do it if the plumbing job involves installing a new sink.
+Plumbers in Denver usually won’t come and do silicone caulking by themselves, but they’ll likely do it if the plumbing job involves installing a new sink.

 Kitchen Plumbing